 This organization’s mission is simple: to provide disabled, injured, and elderly pets with wheelchairs.
 Its gift of mobility helps these pets stay active.

 This nonprofit organization was born out of the memory of two beloved dogs, Onyx and Breezy.
 Their memory lives on, helping other dogs live happy lives through funding for spay and neuter programs, rescuing animals from kill shelters, support for cancer research, and much more.

-In the event of an emergency, this organization offers immediate financial assistance for veterinary care, with grants usually between $150 to $200.
+In the event of an emergency, this organization offers immediate financial assistance for veterinary care, with grants usually around $250.
 RedRover responds to applications within two business days.

 This nonprofit organization’s purpose is to cover the costs of a pet’s life-saving vet care for families with financial restraints.
 Grants are available for families facing extreme financial circumstances or families who might only require a small amount of help to pay for vet expenses.
 Anyone who applies must show proof of financial need.